chr15m/nkv/README.md

 ## Usage

-The first time you run `nkv`, it generates a new Nostr private key and saves it to `./.nkv-nsec`.
-This key is used to encrypt and sync your data.
+The first time you run `nkv`, it generates a new Nostr private key and a configuration file at `./.nkv`.
+This file stores your private key and the list of Nostr relays used to sync your data.

 **Set a value:**
 ```bash